harshvardhanraju/next_click_predictor/DEPLOYMENT.md

 2. Click "New Project"
 3. Select "Deploy from GitHub repo"
 4. Choose your `next_click_predictor` repository
-5. Railway will automatically detect the Dockerfile and deploy
+5. Railway will automatically detect the optimized Dockerfile and deploy

+> **🚀 Optimized Deployment**: The Docker image is now just **83MB** (down from 6.87GB), enabling faster deployments and reduced hosting costs!

 ### 3. Configure Environment Variables (if needed)
 - No additional environment variables required for basic deployment